Amanda R. Greene

 Amanda Greene is an Associate Professor of Philosophy at the University of California, Santa Barbara.
 Her research focuses on legal and political philosophy, ethics, and Classical Greek philosophy.

 Previously she has taught or held fellowships at the University of Chicago, University College London (UCL), Princeton University, and UC Berkeley School of Law.
-She received her Ph.D. in 2014 from Stanford University.
+She holds degrees from Stanford University, the University of Oxford, and the University of North Carolina at Chapel Hill.
 Prior to graduate school, she worked as a strategy consultant in the private and non-profit sectors in the United States, India, and Australia.

 Amanda Greene headshot